adde88/flicker/README.md

 ## License

-***Flicker*** is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
+***Flicker*** is licensed under the **Creative Commons Attribution Non-Commercial ShareAlike 4.0 International License**.

-You are free to share and adapt this work for non-commercial purposes, as long as you give appropriate credit and distribute your contributions under the same license.
+You are free to share and adapt this work for non-commercial purposes, as long as you give appropriate credit to its author and distribute your contributions under the same license.

 ---

 ### Support This Project
 If you find this project helpful, please consider supporting its continued development:
-- **Bitcoin**: `bc1qj85mvdr657nkzef4gppl9xy8eqerqga3suaqc3`
+- **Bitcoin**: `bc1qnamkw2g3n9w4v5lejn8rlw000g2mqpdca9vk04`

 *Your support helps keep this project maintained and improved.
 Thank you!*